HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-model-binding.md

     // This will be bound from an HTTP header in the request.
     [FromHeader] string userId,

-    // This will be bound from route. '{name}' [FromRoute] string name,
+    // This will be bound from the route. '{name}' [FromRoute] string name,

-    // This will be bound from an query string. 'age=32' [FromQuery] age,
+    // This will be bound from the query string. 'age=32' [FromQuery] age,

     // The list of photos will be bound to the body of the request, typically in JSON format.
     [FromBody] List<Photo> photos,

-    // This will be bound from an DI container.
+    // This will be bound from the DI container.
     [FromServices] ILogger<UserController> logger

     )